wbt-solutions/openproject_dart_sdk/doc/WorkPackagesApi.md

 # **apiV3WorkPackagesIdActivitiesPost**
 > apiV3WorkPackagesIdActivitiesPost(id, notify, body)

-Comment work package
+Comment WorkPackage

-Creates an activity for the selected work package and, on success, returns the updated activity.
+Creates an activity for the selected WorkPackage and, on success, returns the updated activity.

 ### Example
 ```dart